vladimir-tutin/Plex-Auto-Collections/README.md

 #### Collection Mode (Details Subattribute)

 Plex allows for four different types of collection modes: library default, hide items in this collection, show this collection and its items, and hide collection (more details can be found in [Plex's Collection support article](https://support.plex.tv/articles/201273953-collections/#toc-2)).
-These options can be set with `default`, `hide_items`, `show_items`, and `hide`.
+These options can be set with `default`, `hideItems`, `showItems`, and `hide`.

 ```yaml
 collections: